 Merchants are allowed to set a minimum purchase requirement for credit cards.
 As of this writing, the highest allowable minimum purchase requirement that merchants can set is $10.00.
-You’re free to set a lower requirement if you want to, but you cannot set a limit above this amount.
+You’re free to set a lower requirement, but you cannot set a limit above this amount.

 Visa, Mastercard, and Discovery all have several stipulations on setting minimum charges in their processing agreements.
 The gist of these stipulations is that a minimum purchase requirement, if imposed, must treat all credit cards and all issuing banks equally.